leonardocaldas/code-challenge/README.md

 To meet this requirement, a key is created by running a modulo of 60 against the transaction timestamp.
 By doing this, we can aggregate all the transactions with the same key inside a HashMap.

 **2. The API have to be threadsafe with concurrent requests:**<br>
-To meet this requirement, the method '**compute**' of the **ConcurrentHashMap** is used to encapsulate all the transaction processing and aggregating.
+To meet this requirement, the method '**compute**' of the **ConcurrentHashMap** is used to encapsulate all the processing and aggregation of transactions.

 ## Additional Information